geopython/pywps/docs/deployment.rst

 procedures are for PyWPS when using flask-based server.
 But this formula is not intended to be used in a production environment.
 For production, `sudo service apache2 restartApache httpd
 <https://httpd.apache.org/>`_ or `nginx <https://nginx.org/>`_ servers are
 more advised.
-PyWPS is runs as a `WSGI
+PyWPS is run as a `WSGI
 <https://wsgi.readthedocs.io/en/latest/>`_ application on those servers.
 PyWPS
 relies on the `Werkzeug <http://werkzeug.pocoo.org/>`_ library for this purpose.